Exodus 16

 מִדְבַּר סִין ("the wilderness of Sin") — The name Sin has no connection to the English word "sin."
 It is a geographic designation, likely related to the name Sinai.
 The wilderness of Sin is located on the western side of the Sinai Peninsula, between Elim (where Israel had found twelve springs and seventy palm trees, Exodus 15:27) and Mount Sinai.
 The journey from the Red Sea crossing to Sinai follows a southward route through increasingly barren terrain.

 דְּבַר יוֹם בְּיוֹמוֹ ("each day's portion on its day," literally "the matter of a day in its day") — This phrase establishes the daily rhythm of dependence.
 Israel cannot stockpile; they must trust God afresh each morning.
 The same expression appears in 1 Kings 8:59 and 2 Chronicles 8:13.
-Jesus may have this daily manna in mind when he teaches the disciples to pray "Give us this day our daily bread" (Matthew 6:11).
+Jesus may have the manna in mind when he teaches the disciples to pray "Give us this day our daily bread" (Matthew 6:11).

 לְמַעַן אֲנַסֶּנּוּ הֲיֵלֵךְ בְּתוֹרָתִי אִם לֹא ("so that I may test them — whether they will walk according to my instruction or not") — The verb נָסָה ("to test, prove, try") is used of God testing Abraham (Genesis 22:1) and will be used again in Exodus 20:20.
 The word תּוֹרָה here means "instruction" or "direction" rather than the full Mosaic law (which has not yet been given).
 God's provision of manna is simultaneously a test of obedience: will they follow the rules about gathering, or will they hoard and disobey?